 Stuck among the traffic are many trucks, which are well-kept and loaded with valuable goods.
 These goods are seldom raw materials, but rather finished industrial goods.
 The prominent phone numbers and e-mail addresses that can be found on the sides of the trucks are testimony to the fact that this country has a good network of electronic communication and that the electronic highway is fully operational.
 You can't see this from behind your steering wheel, but these past years the chances that the trucks are carrying products that have been manufactured in the Netherlands are small.
 Already at the start of this century, the Dutch government decided that this country is a post-industrial services economy.
 The throughput of goods - entering and leaving the country through harbors such as Rotterdam as well as the airports - has become an important sector of the Dutch industry.
 At the same time, the Netherlands is among the top four food exporters in the world, not to mention being a top exporter of plants and flowers.
-Eastern European URLS on the sides of trucks bearing Eastern European license plates (from Poland, Hungary, Slovenia and Rumania): the wages and taxes in these countries are lower, so that these transportation companies can offer their services at lower rates, forcing more and more Dutch transportation companies to move their business to Eastern Europe.
+You will see countless Eastern European URLS on the sides of trucks bearing Eastern European license plates (from Poland, Hungary, Slovenia and Rumania): the wages and taxes in these countries are lower, so that these transportation companies can offer their services at lower rates, forcing more and more Dutch transportation companies to move their business to Eastern Europe.
 A similar step to what the shipping companies ended up doing during the second half of the former century when their ships started bearing Panamanian and Liberian flags.
-Some of these changes are contributing to an increasing undercurrent of nationalism and anti-EU sentiments among the Dutch; membership of the EU is allowing other transportation companies to offer their services at cheaper rates, leading to unfair competition.
+Some of these changes are contributing to an increasing undercurrent of nationalism and anti-EU sentiments among the Dutch, as membership of the EU is allowing other transportation companies to offer their services at cheaper rates, leading to unfair competition.
+More and more measures are being taken to ensure that the competition on the road does not become dangerous.
+For instance, for some time already, all drivers are required to have a computer in their truck that registers exactly how long they drive; if their breaks are too short, they are fined heavily.
+A new measure forces drivers to sleep in a hotel and not in their truck.